๐Ÿ“–Epic Poetry of Homer and Virgil

 Homecoming (Nostos)

-• Ithaca symbolizes completeness—reuniting with family and homeland represents the fulfillment that glory in war alone cannot provide
+• Ithaca symbolizes completeness.
+Reuniting with family and homeland represents a fulfillment that glory in war alone cannot provide.
+This is a key distinction from the Iliad, where kleos (glory won in battle) is the highest aim.

 The Importance of Family and Home

-• Family bonds motivate every major decision—Odysseus rejects immortality with Calypso because eternal life without Penelope and Telemachus holds no meaning
+• Family bonds motivate every major decision.
+Odysseus rejects immortality with Calypso because eternal life without Penelope and Telemachus holds no meaning for him (Book 5).

-• Home functions as identity anchor; without Ithaca, Odysseus is literally "nobody," as his Cyclops disguise ironically suggests
+• Home functions as an identity anchor.
+Without Ithaca, Odysseus is literally "nobody," as his Cyclops disguise ironically suggests.

-Compare: Nostos vs. Family—while nostos emphasizes the journey back, the family theme focuses on why the return matters.
+Compare: Nostos vs. Family: while nostos emphasizes the journey back, the family theme focuses on why the return matters.
 Both themes converge in the recognition scenes, where Odysseus must prove his identity to those he loves.
-If an FRQ asks about motivation, family is your answer; if it asks about structure, nostos drives the plot.
+If an essay asks about motivation, family is your answer; if it asks about structure, nostos drives the plot.

 Social and Moral Codes: Hospitality and Justice